Assyrian folk-pop music: Modern Assyrian Music

 From the 1970s and onward, Assyrian music started to incorporate elements from Western popular music, such as British and American music.
+Jermain Tamraz, originally from Iran, was the first Assyrian artist to arrive to Australia to record Assyrian music.
 Genres such as soft rock, pop ballads and dance pop became popular from 1980s and onward, although they all still had elements of Assyrian folk.
 In the 1990s and 2000s, Assyrian artists routinely fused in the traditional sounds of zurna and dawola conjured by electronic keyboards, as synthesized music got popular at that time.
 The Latin genre became popular in the late 1990s with instruments such as the Flamenco guitar being featured abundantly in Assyrian songs.
 Rock music never became popular in the Assyrian music scene, although a few Assyrian songs have featured electric guitars.
 Despite rock's unpopularity, there exists an Assyrian-Armenian metal band called Melechesh, which has extensive Assyrian-Mesopotamian influences both lyrically and instrumentally.

 It is customary for modern Assyrian artists to generally sing in Iraqi Koine, or "Standard Assyrian" (which is based on the prestigious Urmian dialect but has influences of the Hakkari dialects), for them to be intelligible and have widespread recognition.
 Songs in mountainous dialects, such as Tyari, are usually of the folk-dance music genre and would attract certain audiences.
 Due to Arab influence, some Assyrian singers may incorporate mawwal in their music.